david-cortes/isotree/README.md

 (Will build as a shared object - linkage is then done with `-lisotree`)

+Be aware that the snippet above includes option `-DUSE_MARCH_NATIVE=1`, which will make it use the highest-available CPU instruction set (e.g. AVX2) and will produces objects that might not run on older CPUs - to build more "portable" objects, remove this option from the cmake command.

+By default (`-DUSE_XOSHIRO=1`), will use its own random number generator (either xoshiro256++ or xoshiro128++ depending on CPU) instead of the C++ header's default - can pass `-DUSE_XOSHIRO=0` to use the compiler's default, which is likely to be faster but of lesser quality.

-The package has an optional dependency on the [Robin-Map](https://github.com/Tessil/robin-map) library.
-If this library is not found, will use the compiler's own hashmaps, which are less optimal.
+The package has an optional dependency on the [Robin-Map](https://github.com/Tessil/robin-map) library, which is added to this repository as a linked submodule.
+If this library is not found under `/src`, will use the compiler's own hashmaps, which are less optimal.

 * Ruby